XDagger/xdagj/README.md

 ## Develop

-XDAGJ already has the basic functions as a pool, and the follow-up work is to improve the stability of the system while optimizing the existing code.Timely absorb excellent blockchain technology, and continue to inject fresh blood into XDAG
+XDAGJ already has the basic functions as a pool, and the follow-up work is to improve the stability of the system while optimizing the existing code.
+It is important to adopt  excellent blockchain technology for XDAGJ.

 The main work of the next stage includes but not limited